 So, what are the other essential components of effective IT Operation?
 I already mentioned the Problem Management process, which is intended to look into the reasons why incidents happen and how to reduce their numbers and severity to some acceptable levels.
 Problem Management is a natural extension of Incident Management and uses information about incidents as the input source of data.

-After the change has been performed, it is a right time to check your monitoring tools and look into system logs for events that might tell you whether everything is working as expected or there are some traces of undesirable behavior, i.e., new incidents.
+After the change has been performed, it is the right time to check your monitoring tools and look into system logs for events that might tell you whether everything is working as expected or there are some traces of undesirable behavior, i.e., new incidents.

 If you would like to hear more about Incident Management or have questions, please share your feedback in the comments!